 There was another area of resistance that would prove more difficult to mitigate: many employees identified first with their university or agency and second (if at all) with the overarching A&M System.
 They were, therefore, wary of changes brought in from the System Office and did not respond to sponsorship from this office.

-To address this, the team brought together the HR Officer and Chief Financial Officer of each of the system’s 11 universities, seven state agencies and the health science center to become part of an Executive Advisory Committee (EAC).
-These representatives provided executive level buy-in, provided input on all major decisions, and formally accepted the design, the prototypes, and the system testing results.
+To address this, the team brought together the HR Officer and Chief Financial Officer of each of the system’s 11 universities, seven state agencies, and the health science center to become part of an Executive Advisory Committee (EAC).
+These representatives provided executive level buy-in, provided input on all major decisions, and formally accepted the design, prototypes, and system testing results.
 They became sustaining sponsors of the change throughout the project.

 Over 77% of leadership, managers, staff, and core impacted employees had received recommended communications four months before go-live